-Prerequisite: Acceptance into the RN-BSN Bridge Program; NURS 3197, NURS 3297, NURS 3397, NURS 4497, NURS 4597, and NURS 4697 Acourse designed to be taken in the final semester of the RN-BSN Bridge program curriculum.
+A course designed to be taken in the final semester of the RN-BSN curriculum.
 As a capstone course, the synthesis of nursing curriculum and core curriculum concepts are applied.
 Continuous self-evaluation of professional role synthesis is emphasized.
-Critical critique and inquiry will be utilized for exploration of a nursing problem/issue.
-Under the guidance of a faculty mentor, the student will submit a proposal to formulate and complete an evidence-based project (Capstone Project) aimed at quality improvement to provide high quality healthcare The student will submit a professional portfolio articulating the pursuit of excellence in nursing practice, professional growth and development, and the value of lifelong learning to nursing practice.
+The student assumes the meaningful role of professional nurse as care provider, researcher, teacher, manager, and advocate for individual patients, communities and global health, issues.
+Critical critique and inquiry will be utilized for exploration of a nursing problem/issue in a clinical setting.
+Under the guidance of a faculty mentor, the student will submit a proposal to formulate and complete an evidence-based project aimed at quality improvement to provide high quality healthcare.
+The student will submit a professional portfolio articulating the pursuit of excellence in nursing practice, professional growth and development, and the value of lifelong learning to nursing practice.